 Domiciled in Ireland

 There is no statutory definition of domiciled in Ireland.
-Domicile is a legal concept and can be broadly defined as an individual's natural home.
+Domicile is a legal concept broadly defined as an individual's natural home.
 Typically this is the place that the person was born and raised in.
-Your Domicile can only change if you clearly state and demonstrate that you are going to permanently live in Ireland.
+Your Domicile can only change if you clearly state and demonstrate that you are going to live in Ireland permanently.

-How do I know if I am domiciled in Ireland?
+How do you know if you are domiciled in Ireland?

 If you are born, educated, and currently have a number of family links with Ireland - then you are probably domiciled in Ireland.
 Your domicile can also reflect your intentions, so if you intend to live in Ireland for the rest of your life, then you could argue that you are domiciled in Ireland.